Consistent time reversal and reliable and accurate inference in the presence of memory

-Here we construct explicit examples invalidating such hypothesized implications between a power-law dependence of the Markovian dissipation estimates $\dSM$ and the actual energy dissipated on different scales.~In particular, we present fractal networks dissipating (i) only on a single (i.e., largest) length-scale and (ii) networks dissipating mostly on the smallest length scale and less on larger scales (i.e., networks with an ``inverse energy dissipation cascade'' \cite{yuInversePowerLaw2021}) whereby both display the same scaling of $\dSM$.~A self-similar network structure is shown to \emph{not} even imply a power-law scaling of $\dSM$, therefore there is generally \emph{no} relation between the power-law scaling of $\dSM$ and the energy dissipated on a given scale.
-Moreover, the observed (apparent) power-law exponent changes upon progressively accounting for memory in the estimate for $\dS$.~The apparent power-law dependence of $\dSM$ thus has \emph{no} relation to the actual energy dissipated on a given scale and may simply be an artifact of an inconsistent time reversal.
+We demonstrate the necessity of the new framework by invalidating the hypothesized~\cite{yuInversePowerLaw2021} implications between a power-law dependence of the Markovian dissipation estimates $\dSM$ and the actual energy dissipated on different scales.~In particular, we present fractal networks dissipating (i) only on a single (i.e., largest) length-scale and (ii) networks dissipating mostly on the smallest length scale and less on larger scales (i.e., networks with an ``inverse energy dissipation cascade'' \cite{yuInversePowerLaw2021}) whereby both display the same scaling of $\dSM$.~A self-similar network structure is shown to \emph{not} even imply a power-law scaling of $\dSM$, therefore there is generally \emph{no} relation between the power-law scaling of $\dSM$ and the energy dissipated on a given scale.
+Using our new estimator, the observed (apparent) power-law exponent changes upon progressively accounting for memory in the estimate for $\dS$.~The apparent power-law dependence of $\dSM$ thus has \emph{no} relation to the actual energy dissipated on a given scale and may simply be an artifact of an inconsistent time reversal, i.e.\ neglecting correlations between consecutively visited mesostates due to memory.
 Extrapolations to the microscopic scale $\lambda=1$ are shown to be generally non-informative.
 Most importantly, when no dissipative cycles become hidden by the coarse~graining, any scale dependence vanishes entirely once the memory is accounted for exactly when estimating $\dS$.
-Higher-order dissipation estimates are proved to be reliable indicators of hidden dissipative cycles and, if saturated in the order, provide \emph{guaranteed} sharper lower bounds.
-These results emphasize the importance of properly accounting for memory effects in analyzing measurements from coarse observations.\\ \emph{Setup.---}Let us consider continuous-time Markov processes $x_t$ on a finite discrete state-space with $L_{ji}$ denoting transition rates ${i\to j}$.
-We are interested in the steady-state dissipation rate $\dS$ in Eq.~\eqref{S} in situations where one might only observe some coarse (i.e.\ lumped) version of the process that we denote as $\hX_t$.
-For simplicity, and to align with the assumptions in \cite{yuInversePowerLaw2021}, \emph{we assume the absence of kinetic hysteresis} \cite{hartichEmergentMemoryKinetic2021a,David,Blom_2024}, i.e., that the coarse~graining and time reversal commute.
-The observed process is hence a non-Markovian jump process on a partitioned ``lumped space'', whereby the memory duration is finite but may become arbitrarily long depending on the coarse~graining.
-In the following examples, the lumped process will correspond to a $k$-th order semi-Markov process with the instantaneous state $\hX_t$ depending on the previous $k$ states \cite{holography}.
-Thus, $k=1$ corresponds to a renewal process and, if the waiting time is exponentially distributed, to a Markov process.
+Furthermore, by introducing a measure-theoretic framework, our higher-order dissipation estimates are proved to be reliable indicators of hidden dissipative cycles and, if saturated in the order which ensures consistent time-reversal, provide \emph{guaranteed} sharper lower bounds.
+These results emphasize the importance of properly accounting for memory effects in analyzing measurements from coarse observations.